Boosted Control Functions: Distribution generalization and invariance in confounded models: SIMs for Distribution Generalization

-SIMDGs describe a set of models that are closely related to the SIMs from the instrumental variable literature \citep[e.g.,][]{newey1999} and the structural causal models (SCMs) from the causality literature in statistics \citep[e.g.,][]{pearl2009causality}.
-We now discuss these two relations.
+SIMDGs describe a set of models that are closely related to the SIMs from the instrumental variable literature \citep[e.g.,][]{newey1999} and the structural causal models (SCMs) from the causality literature in statistics \citep[e.g.,][]{pearl2009causality}, as we discuss in Appendices~\ref{sec:sim_equations} and~\ref{sec:scm_equations}.